-- Orientation programme Master Geodesy and Geoinformatics (summer semester 2018)
+- Orientation programme Master Geodesy and Geoinformatics (winter semester 2018/19)

 The time table gives information on all lectures and exercise times during the lecture period for courses given from the Geodesy and Geoinformatics department.
 Winter semester generally goes from October 1st until March 30th and summer semester from April 1st until September 30th.
 The exact lecture time, which takes 12 or 13 weeks, can be checked on the university's website.
 The next summer semester will start on April 9th.